 For example, suppose you have a patient database to which a new field called FOLLOW-UP DATE has been added.
 You want to create values for this field for all patients who have LAST VISIT DATEs earlier than 1977 on file.
 For all such patients, you want FOLLOW-UP DATE set equal to JUNE 1, 1982.
-Use the Enter or Edit File Entries option as follows:
+Use the Enter or Edit File Entries option as shown in Figure 58: